 Williams cited studies showing:

-- African-Americans contract serious diseases sooner, resulting in 96,800 deaths that would not have happened if they fell sick at the same rate as whites.
+- Black Americans contract serious diseases sooner, resulting in 96,800 deaths that would not have happened if they fell sick at the same rate as white Americans.
 Williams compared the loss of life to “a fully loaded jumbo jet, with 265 passengers and crew taking off from Boston Logan Airport and crashing today, everybody on board dying, and the same thing happens tomorrow.
 And the same thing happens every day next week and every day next month and every day for a year.”

-- Since 1950, the black-white gap in life expectancy has been halved from eight years to four, but it would take another 30 years for the life spans to become equal — if the average longevity of whites remains static.
+- Since 1950, the racial gap in life expectancy has been halved from eight years to four, but it would take another 30 years for the life spans to become equal — if the average longevity of white Americans remains static.

 - The longer that Hispanic immigrants live in the United States, the less healthy they become.
-Their health status is similar to whites’ when they arrive, but over time deteriorates to a level almost as low as blacks’.
+Their health status is similar to white Americans’ when they arrive, but over time deteriorates to a level almost as low as African Americans’.
 Subsequent generations born in America are less healthy than their immigrant forebears.

-- Ten standard measures of health, such as blood pressure and cholesterol levels, show the bodies of African-Americans at midlife have aged 10 years faster than whites’.
+- Ten standard measures of health, such as blood pressure and cholesterol levels, show the bodies of African Americans at midlife have aged 10 years faster than white people’s.
 The premature aging, Williams said, shows “how physiologically compromised you are because of the onslaught of chronic, ongoing physical, chemical, psychosocial stressors.”

 What are those stressors?
 Much attention has been paid to income inequality affecting all Americans, more so people of color.
-But for blacks and Hispanics, Wilson and Williams said, the wealth gap is wider and more significant.
+But for Black people and Hispanics, Wilson and Williams said, the wealth gap is wider and more significant.

-A 2014 census report showed that Hispanics earn 70 cents and African-Americans earn 59 cents for every dollar whites earn.
-For African-Americans, the disparity is the same as it was in 1978, according to Williams.
+A 2014 census report showed that Hispanics earn 70 cents and African Americans earn 59 cents for every dollar white Americans earn.
+For African Americans, the disparity is the same as it was in 1978, according to Williams.

 “It’s the wealth gap.
 That’s where the real problem is,” said Wilson, the Lewis P. and Linda L. Geyser University Professor.